empireboy/com.cm.collections/README.md

 # CM Collections v0.1.0

 CM Collections is a platform independent package for collection related classes.
-This package will add base classes like ObjectPool
+This package will add base classes like ObjectPool.

 ## State